sebcoda/ntnx-escape-game/README.md

   - Fill the form
   - Clck on `deploy`

+Note :
+ - 1st task of the blueprint checks AD credential.
+If tasks fails, please delete the app, change AD Endpoint credentials, and then redeploy the app from the BP.

 !!
 IMPORTANT !!
 Known Issues :
  - The current deployment has a little problem.
 Please update manually the project `production` to remove then re-add the user `thebadguy`
  - Please confirm the cluster has only 3 nodes (I experienced an issue once, because of erasure-coding).
 If not, please remove 4th node.